Bruce0203/minecraft-server-rs/README.md

 ## Things that I need to think about more and make sure to decide
 - A client for testing shall be implemented.
 - Pluggable selector pattern design structure or ECS (Entity Component System) structure
-- For the testing client, the code should be portably compiled so that the session relay can be shared with the server.

 ## things that have already been carefully decided in the project
 - Implement Minecraft Server as Rust
-- Let's use an mio, without having to implement the socket selector kqueue/epoll directly
+- Let's use the mio crate, without having to implement the socket selector kqueue/epoll directly

 ---